Toyota RAV4: First generation (XA10; 1994)

 The first-generation RAV4, known as the XA10 series, was constructed on a unique platform that shared Carina and Corolla elements.
 It launched in Japan in May 1994.
 Design and development commenced in 1989 under code-name 153T, with design approval and start of production development in the second half of 1991 on the 3-door version and in 1993 for the 5-door version.
 In March 1995, the 5-door was launched and introduced to the US in January 1996, with standard dual airbags.

 The XA10 series was available in both three and five door versions.
 In the US, a 2.0-litre straight-four producing 89 kW was available.
 Both front-wheel drive and four-wheel drive were available, and the RAV4 could be had with either a five-speed manual or four-speed automatic transmission.
 It was named the 1997 Automobile of the Year by Automobile Magazine.
 The 1996-1997 model years had headlamps with a bracket push in type, dual filament bulb.
 The front running/turn signal lamps used older round socket dual filament bulbs.
 The rear used round socket type bulbs as well.
-In 1997 for the 1998 model year, the RAV4 was slightly restyled on the front and rear fascias, and a soft top three-door was made available.
-Power was increased slightly to 95 kW.
-In June 1999, the two-door hardtop was dropped from the American lineup, leaving the five-door and soft top models.
-The 1998–2000 models used a single filament headlamp, with two different beams per housing (low and high beam) opposed to the original single beam with dual filaments.
-The rear lamps use the more modern rectangular style bulbs (7440/7443).
-The interior has subtle changes such as different coloured seats, different coloured door panels, extra cup holders on certain models (cigarette lighter/cup holder duo), and a digital odometer.

 In Japan, the 2.0-litre 3S-GE BEAMS engine with 132 kW was also available.
 Some variants of the 1998 Toyota RAV4 were labeled as SXA11 rather than XA10, paired with an owner-given name of "RAV 4.1".

-The 1996 RAV4 got between 21 and 23 miles per gallon (4.2 to 4.8 gals per 100 miles) of combined city/highway driving.
+The 1996 RAV4 was rated for between 21 and 23 miles per gallon (4.2 to 4.8 gals per 100 miles) of combined city/highway driving.